 From this list, we like the Premier Compact Table Top Grinder PG 501 best for its power and capacity in a small package.
 The genius motor design of Premier’s products uses gears instead of belts to keep their appliances from overheating – perfect for those long grinds.

 The big two-liter capacity means that you can make enough idli dough for a whole week of feasting and the gadget is fairly versatile too.
 The powerful 200w motor of this particular model can take on just about anything.

 The customer service from Premier also gets top marks.
 Though some people received broken products, customer service quickly resolved the issue and provided replacements.
 This peace of mind is especially beneficial for people who use their wet grinder on a frequent basis.

 On the other hand, the drum doesn’t tilt, which may make batter harder to remove when used to capacity, and the exterior color may not work for everybody either.
 However, as a whole, this may be the best wet grinder for any busy family or individual who wants their favorite Indian foods made quickly and easily at home.

 Even if you’ve never had the Indian foods we mentioned in this post, you may be surprised at the different uses of a wet grinder.
-Fortunately, wet grinders have left the Indian subcontinent and are now available for dosa-loving cooks everywhere with these 110v models leading the way.
+Fortunately, wet grinders have left the Indian subcontinent and are now readily available for dosa-loving cooks everywhere, with the best wet grinder for USA models leading the way.